PortiaWayesa/read_me/README.md

 ### 👨‍💻 About Me

-- 💼 I’m currently working on an exciting AI-based study assistant app using Flutter for my school project.
+- 💼 I’m currently working on an exciting Medication Tracking App app using Flutter for my school project.
 - 🌱 Learning new things every day — currently diving into ethical hacking.
 - 💬 Ask me about **web development**, **App development** or anything tech-related.
 - 📫 Reach me at: `portiawayesa@gmail.com`